VallesMarinerisExplorer/A2plus/README.md

 ![Image](Hierarchy.png)

-### Here is some additional documentation on the existing A2plus:
+### Here is some additional documentation on the existing A2plus Workbench that this project is based on:

 <a href="https://github.com/kbwbe/A2plus"><img src="https://github.com/kbwbe/A2plus/blob/master/icons/a2p_Workbench.svg" height="100px" width="100px"></a>
 # A2plus